10:30 am Sunday Worship

 Look, right here, in this birthing room, this is the very first believing fellowship in the presence of Jesus Christ.
 And their fellowship is in the truth.
 They shared.
 They told.
 They revealed, passing on what had been told them concerning this child.
 The content of the shepherds’ report, what they told everyone, it’s actually not recorded in that verse, is it?

 Luke has already told us what the shepherds said, verses 10-14.
 The shepherds told all of them about the angel of the Lords suddenly standing beside them in the camp.
 They told about the glory of the Lord shining around them.
-The shepherds told them about their terror, and then that calming command of the Lord, “Fear not, for behold, I bring you good news of great joy,” as you can see there written, “which shall be for all the people.
+The shepherds told them about their terror, and then that calming command of the Lord, “Fear not, for behold, I bring you good news of great joy,” as you can see there written, “that shall be for all the people.
 For unto you born this day in the city of David, a Savior who is Christ the Lord.
 This will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger.”
 There he is.
 There’s the baby before them, wrapped in swaddling cloths, lying in a manger, just as the angels had said.

-And so the shepherds continued their tale, telling them about the multitude of the heavenly host who joined the angel of the Lord standing beside him and along with them that night in the fields.
-The angelic host said, “Glory to God in the highest, on earth peace to those with whom he is pleased!”
-Summarizing all that in verse 15 with this statement: they made known the saying, the happening, the event, what had been told of them concerning this child.
+And so the shepherds continued their tale, telling them about the multitude of the heavenly host who joined the angel of the Lord standing beside him and along with them that night in the fields, angelic host said, “Glory to God in the highest, on earth peace to those with whom he is pleased!”
+Summarizing all that in verse 15 with this statement: they made known the saying, the happening, the event, what had been told to them concerning this child.
 The emphasis there is on the message.
 The emphasis there is on the exactitude of their testimony.

 That is to say, the shepherds reported what they had seen, no more and no less.
 They’re good witnesses here.
 They’re providing a firsthand account and they didn’t change their story in any way.
 They didn’t embellish it.
 They didn’t need to.
 And they didn’t diminish it, they dare not!
 They simply passed on what they heard, what they saw, what they experienced.
 The emphasis here is on the faithfulness of their testimony.
 Utter truthfulness.
 Passing on only what they had seen, only what they had heard, only what they had experienced in the fields.

 And listen, folks, that’s our job, too.
 That is the role of a witness, to tell the truth about what you’ve seen and heard and experienced.
 If God was the first evangelist, well, then these shepherds, they have become the first human evangelists and they become our model.
 The first witnesses here of the Gospel to the holy family.
 It was that message that became the basis of the first believing fellowship, right there in the presence of Jesus, the Savior.
-It’s the same message of the basis of our fellowship to this very day, isn’t it?
+It’s the same message.
+That’s the basis of our fellowship to this very day, isn’t it?

 Notice the very end of verse 17.
 “The shepherds made known what had been told them concerning this child.”
-They made known what had been told them concerning “this child,” not “their son.”
+They made known what had been told them concerning this child, not their son.
 They made known to them concerning what had been told them about their baby.
-This child.
-They’re pointing to the baby and talking about this child.
+This child, they’re pointing to the baby and talking about this child.
 Now, if it were only Mary and Joseph and Jesus in the room, this would seem a rather cold and distant way to refer to someone’s baby.

-But the wording in verse 17, and also what we’re told in verse 18, it indicates that others are present here in the room in addition to the shepherds, the parents and baby Jesus.
+But the wording in verse 17, and also what we’re told in verse 18, it indicates that others are present here in the room, in addition to the shepherds, the parents and baby Jesus.
 It makes sense in their search for the baby, the shepherds had been knocking on doors around the neighborhood.
 They’ve been attracting attention.
 No doubt the shepherds’ report spread around Bethlehem fairly rapidly as it does in a small town, especially as it was fueled by their attitudes of excitement and zeal and obvious joy.
 These guys are lit up.
 And it’s the middle of the night.

 “He’s not a Savior for the rich only, but truly for all people rich and poor.”